 Basics of Using the Free Spirit Dining Program

-- Standard members receive just 1 mile per $2 spent and will benefit from bonus opportunities periodically.
+- Basic members receive just 1 point per $2 spent and will benefit from bonus opportunities periodically.

-- Online Members receive 3 points per $1 spent, and it’s really easy to climb to this tier — you just have to sign up to receive emails from the Free Spirit Dining program.
+- Select members receive 3 points per $1 spent, and it’s really easy to climb to this tier — you just have to sign up to receive emails from the Free Spirit Dining program.

 There are over 11,000 participating bars, clubs, and restaurants, and you can use the program’s search engine to browse restaurants in your chosen city, state, or zip code.
 You can also search by restaurant name.

 In list format, you’ll be presented with information such as the restaurant’s member rating taken from reviews, average entrée price, and what days you can dine and collect points.

 Hot Tip: You can sort your list by any of these headings.
 For example, if you have a dining budget or you’re only interested in well-reviewed restaurants, choose to see those options first.